 - Clear your browser’s cache — sometimes it helps to set it up so that it automatically clears every time you close your browser.

 - Close all your browser windows and start over at hsl.uw.edu.

 - If you are a member of an organization where no one can access UW Libraries resources from your work site, contact your organization’s IT support about possible firewall issues.

 Very rarely, more serious issues with your workstation can impede your access.
 Please work with your personal IT support to look for viruses, operating system failures, and firewall issues.

 Why do some of the links in PubMed send me to pages where I’m asked for a credit card to access full text articles?

-Within PubMed, there are 3 types of buttons that link to full text, some are from the library and some are from the publisher/vendor:
+Within PubMed, there are several types of buttons that link to full text, one from the library and others from the publishers/vendors: